 The Natural Science Center provides free tutorial services in mathematics, physics, chemistry, and biology to Troy University students.
-The Center also has computer programs, assorted texts, practice tests, and other learning aids designed to make study time enjoyable and effective.
+The Center also has computer programs, assorted texts, practice tests and other learning aids designed to make study time enjoyable and effective.
 Hours of operation are 8:00 a.m. to 5:00 p.m.
 Monday through Thursday, and 8:00 a.m. to 3:00 p.m.
 Fridays.
 Hours may vary depending on the term and will be posted.

-Service Learning and Civic Engagement (122 Eldridge Hall)
+The Office of Civic Engagement (122 Eldridge Hall)

 The Office of Service Learning and Civic Engagement provides collaborative civic learning experiences for Troy University students.
 Our programs are devoted to raising civic awareness and engagement on complex public issues.
-We do so through volunteer fairs, service projects, the Campus Kitchens program, First Year Learning Communities, a Civic Scholars leadership program and a minor in Public Services and Civic Engagement.
+We do so through volunteer fairs, service projects, the Campus Kitchens program, First Year Learning Communities and a minor in Public Services and Civic Engagement.